Photo: Rhiannon Bryant

 1. Palawan, the Philippines

-The Philippines is one of the most talked about travel destinations at the moment, and we can see why with its beautiful white beaches.
+The Philippines has become one of the most talked about travel destinations in Asia, and we can see why with its beautiful white beaches.
 It’s definitely one of the best Southeast Asian countries to visit and you CANNOT miss a trip to Palawan.
 Palawan is one of the larger islands of the Philippines and it is a traveller’s haven.
 You could easily spend weeks here exploring all of the hidden beaches, taking boat trips around the islands and islets, exploring the crystal lagoons, scuba diving and snorkelling to see life under water, and watching the sunsets every afternoon.

 One of the best places to catch sunset is Las Cabanas Beach in El Nido.
 And if you’re not afraid of early mornings, then the sunrise hike to Taraw Peak is a must do for your bucket list.
 Palawan is renowned for its breathtaking landscapes and seascapes, and the most popular destinations visited from here are El Nido and Coron.